joelouthan/Theologicus/src/confession-1689/1689-10-4-the-calling-of-god-not-by-us.md

 ### much less can men that do not receive the Christian religion be saved; be they never so diligent to frame their lives according to the light of nature and the law of that religion they do profess.

->Acts 4:12 (CSB) There is salvation in no one else, for there is no other name under heaven given to people by which we must be saved.”
+>Acts 4:12 There is salvation in no one else, for there is no other name under heaven given to people by which we must be saved.”

->John 4:22 (CSB) You Samaritans worship what you do not know.
+>John 4:22 You Samaritans worship what you do not know.
 We worship what we do know, because salvation is from the Jews.

->John 17:3 (CSB) This is eternal life: that they may know you, the only true God, and the one you have sent—Jesus Christ.
+>John 17:3 This is eternal life: that they may know you, the only true God, and the one you have sent—Jesus Christ.

 It is not the church nor the pastor nor denomination nor the movement nor the theology nor your parents nor your family nor your baptism in water nor your filling of the Spirit nor anything is what saves you to God.